By Sam Wightman

 With some of the most recognisable songs in musical theatre, the classic story of Jean Valjean and revolutionary France is the longest-running musical in the history of the West End.
 Adapted from the novel by Victor Hugo, French songwriter Alain Boublil was first inspired by a London production of Oliver! to develop the show.
 Working with composer Claude-Michel Schonberg, a demo was first released in 1980 which featured the musician accompanying himself on piano whilst singing every part!

 Whilst its original cast included Richard Attenborough as Detective Sergeant Trotter, the production's ensemble changes annually.
 However, there was one point where actors Mysie Monte and David Raven both made history for starring in the show for over 11 years!
-We hope the show;s mystery will continue to be unravelled for another 65 years...
+We certainly hope that the show's mystery will continue to be unravelled for another 65 years at least...